SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

 .. image:: /images/primer_new_create.png

 Once a primer has been created, any associated information can be edited.
 Highlight the primer in the Document Table, and go to the "Info" tab in the Document Viewer.
-Here,various meta-data such as Gene, Organism, Direction etc. can be added.
+Here, various meta-data such as Gene, Organism, Direction etc. can be added.
 Fill in as much information as possible for future reference.

 .. image:: /images/primer_metadata.png

 A very convenient tool is the ability to export and import folders of primers.
-To export a folder from the Local, simply select the folder and in the Toolbar click on "Export", "Export Fol.. image:: /images/fims_validation_upload.png
+To export a folder from the Local, simply select the folder and in the Toolbar click on "Export", "Export Folder...", choose the file destination and name, and click "Save".
-  :align: center
-  :target: /en/latest/_images/fims_validation_upload.pngder...", choose the file destination and name, and click "Save".

 There are two options for importing a folder or file into Geneious Prime: